Recovery Residence Certification

 Step 1: Determine what level of recovery housing you want to operate.

 There are four recovery residence levels.
 DMHA certifies Levels II, III and IV.
 The following chart describes the different levels.

 Step 2: Review and get familiar with the National Quality Standards and Code of Ethics.

 The National Alliance for Recovery Residences creates national quality standards for recovery houses.
 You can view the most recent version of NARR standards, Version 3.0 at https://narronline.org/wp-content/uploads/2018/11/NARR_Standard_V.3.0_release_11-2018.pdf.

-(If you are planning on being a Level IV, you need to submit paperwork for addiction treatment services provider certification.
+(If you are planning on being a Level IV, you need to submit paperwork for addiction treatment outpatient services provider certification.
 You can find the forms here.)

 Step 5: Virtual/On-site interview/Inspection

-In order to perform the virtual/on-site interview/inspection your organization needs to have been in operation for at least 60 days and have at least 50% occupancy.
+To perform the virtual/on-site interview/inspection the recovery residence setting needs to have been in operation with residents for at least 30 days and have at least 40% occupancy.

 Your inspection will be performed by two staff from the Housing Team.
 Reviewers will be examining the recovery environment and ensuring the property and program meet the national quality standards.